Sendible insights Ultimate TikTok for Business: How to Succeed on TikTok in 2026

 Unlike native videos, TopView ads fill the entire screen space.
 However, like brand takeover ad types, these launch first thing in a user’s feed before any other content displays.

-A case in point here is Balenciaga, who used TopView ads in combination with brand takeovers to raise awareness of their brand:
+A case in point here is Balenciaga, which used TopView ads in combination with brand takeovers to raise awareness of its brand:

 Branded lenses

-Lastly, you have the option to create your own filter to promote your brand.
+Lastly, you can create your own filter to promote your brand.
 Colgate ran this ad type by creating an effect with exploding hearts:

 How to create a community on TikTok